Colby-Sawyer College ghosts – building by building

 Colby-Sawyer College in New London, NH is more haunted than many colleges.

-In our previous article, Ghosts of Colby-Sawyer College, New London, NH, we share one story about a popular ghost at Colby-Sawyer’s Colgate Hall.
+In my previous article, Ghosts of Colby-Sawyer College, New London, NH, I shared one story about a popular ghost at Colby-Sawyer’s Colgate Hall.

-Recently, we researched additional ghost stories from Colby-Sawyer College, New London, and vicinity.
+Recently, I researched additional ghost stories from Colby-Sawyer College, New London, and vicinity.
+Most of these stories were reported to me by people who actually encountered the ghosts.
+In other words, these aren’t second-hand tales.

 Additional ghosts at Colby-Sawyer College

 Burpee Hall – A ghost of a field hockey player roams the halls, especially upstairs.
-She’s usually seen as just a shadow, and when you take a second look, all you see are her lower legs quickly fading.
+She’s usually seen as just a shadow, and when you take a second look, all you see are her lower legs, but even they fade quickly.

 She’s more often heard than seen.

-Colgate Hall – In addition to our earlier report, we’ve heard that Governor Anthony Colby is one figure seen gazing over the campus from Colgate’s tower.
+Colgate Hall – In addition to my earlier report, I’ve heard that Governor Anthony Colby is one figure seen gazing over the campus from Colgate’s tower.
 He has grey hair and a stern look, like a sea captain.1 He’s usually translucent, and a very faint image, and then he vanishes.

 McKean Hall – There are stories about the ghost of Gilbert Ross, supposedly an 18th-century witch who was burned at the stake on the land where McKean is now.